 On a scale of one to 10, sapphires score nine on the Mohs scale of hardness.
 Diamonds are the only thing to surpass sapphires, meaning they're the only natural material to be able to scratch or cause damage to this gemstone.
 Thanks to their durability, sapphires are safe to be worn every day.

 Those born in the month of September might find extra significance in sapphires, as they're the September birthstone.
-Reach for your studs or birthstone necklace like you would your favorite pair of jeans.
+Reach for your studs or birthstone necklace like you would your favourite pair of jeans.

 Something Blue: Sapphires for weddings and formal occasions